 - Continue mixing the dough on medium speed for a further 10 minutes.

 - After the kneading time has elapsed stop the machine and tear off a small piece of dough.
 Stretch it between your fingers until it is so thin that light can be seen through it.
 This is known as the windowpane test.
 If it tears whilst stretching, add back to the dough and continue to mix for a further 2 minutes as before.
-Repeat the test after each further mixing period until the dough passes the windowpane test.
+Repeat after each mixing period until the dough passes the test.

 - Scrape the dough from the dough hook into the bowl and cover with a clean tea towel.